NBA

 The Eagles didn’t run the ball as effectively last season.
 To get back to Super Bowl contenders, they’ll need to generate explosive plays on the ground once again.
 Bringing in Max Iheanachor of Arizona St. would help with that.

 The Bears addressed their offense in the last draft, so it’s time to make defense a priority this time around.
-Peter Woods can be a disruptive force on the interior.
+Malachi Lawrence has reportedly been a major riser late in the process, making him a fit for the Bears here.

-The Bills traded for DJ Moore to help out their offense, so they can bolster their defense in the draft with an edge rusher like Zion Young.
+The Bills traded for DJ Moore to help out their offense, so they can bolster their defense in the draft with an interior presence in Kayden McDonald.

-29. Kansas City Chiefs: Kenyon Sadiq, TE, Oregon
+29. Kansas City Chiefs: Colton Hood, CB, Tennessee

 How to Create an NFL Mock Draft